-In approving this OFFICIAL STATEMENT the District has relied upon the following consultants.
+In approving this OFFICIAL STATEMENT, the District has relied upon the following consultants.

-Tax Assessor/Collector: The information contained in this OFFICIAL STATEMENT relating to the breakdown of the District's historical assessed value and principal taxpayers, including particularly such information contained in the section entitled "TAX DATA" has been provided by Assessments of the Southwest, Inc. and is included herein in reliance upon the authority of such entity as an expert in assessing property values and collecting taxes.
+Tax Assessor/Collector: The information contained in this OFFICIAL STATEMENT relating to the breakdown of the District's historical assessed value and principal taxpayers, including particularly such information contained in the section entitled "TAX DATA" has been provided by the Appraisal District and is included herein in reliance upon the authority of such entity as an expert in assessing property values and collecting taxes.

-Engineer: The information contained in this OFFICIAL STATEMENT relating to engineering and to the description of the System and, in particular that information included in the sections entitled "THE DISTRICT," and "THE SYSTEM" has been provided by Dannenbaum Engineering Corp. and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.
+Engineer: The information contained in this OFFICIAL STATEMENT relating to engineering and to the description of the System and, in particular that information included in the sections entitled "THE DISTRICT," "THE SYSTEM" and "THE PARK SYSTEM" has been provided by Gannett Fleming and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.

-Auditor: The financial statements of the District as of August 31, 2020, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
-See "APPENDIX A" for a copy of the District's audited financial statements for the year ended August 31, 2020.
+Auditor: The financial statements of the District as of August 31, 2024, and for the year then ended, included in this offering document, have been audited by Forvis Mazars, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A" for a copy of the District's audited financial statements for the year ended August 31, 2024.

-Bookkeeper: The information related to the "unaudited" summary of the District's General Operating Fund as it appears in "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-General Operating Fund" has been provided by Municipal Accounts & Consulting, L.P., Inc., and is included herein in reliance upon the authority of such firm as experts in tracking and managing the various funds of utility districts.
+Bookkeeper: The information related to the "unaudited" summary of the District's General Operating Fund as it appears in "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-General Operating Fund" has been provided by Municipal Accounts & Consulting L.P. and is included herein in reliance upon the authority of such firm as experts in the tracking and managing the various funds of municipal utility districts.